 Introduction

 The GSP Emergency Regulations Guide “GSP Guide” (DWR 2016a) calls for development of a Basin Setting that includes a description of the static physical characteristics of the basin and the dynamic groundwater and water budget conditions.
-The descriptive hydrogeologic conceptual model of the IWV will be used to describe basin setting static conditions.
+The descriptive hydrogeologic conceptual model of the IWV presented herein will be used to describe basin setting static conditions.
 The hydrogeologic conceptual model will provide stakeholders with an “understanding of the basin’s physical characteristics related to hydrology, land use, geology and geologic structure, water quality, principal aquifers, and principal aquitards…” (DWR 2016b).
 The hydrogeologic conceptual model will also provide an understanding of how “aquifers react to hydrologic stresses over time, and the interaction of surface water and groundwater systems within the basin” (DWR 2016a).
 The intent is for the hydrogeologic conceptual model to be used as an informational tool to facilitate a shared understanding among all parties regarding groundwater behavior and cause and effect relationships of actions affecting the IWV such as the implementation of projects and management actions.

 The GSP Guide (DWR 2016a) also states that dynamic groundwater conditions should be described by historical and present-day groundwater conditions related to undesirable results, and that the GSP should include a description for conditions as of January 1, 2015.
 Data gaps and data uncertainty that limit basin understanding or evaluation of GSP performance must be noted (DWR, 2016a).